drewmjohnston/drewmjohnston.github.io/_pages/about.md

 <br>

-I am a PhD Candidate in Political Economy and Government at Harvard, and a research affiliate at Opportunity Insights and the Institute for Quantitative Social Science.
-In July 2025, I will join the IIES at Stockholm University as an Assistant Professor.
+I am an Assistant Professor at the IIES at Stockholm University and an Associate at Opportunity Insights at Harvard University.
+I received my PhD in Political Economy and Government in 2025 from Harvard.

 <br>